Career and Technical Program

 - Minimum grades of C/2.0 must be earned in each of

 • BIOL-228 (Human Anatomy & Physiology II)

 • CAOT-179 (Medical Terminology)

-- A criminal background check will be required upon acceptance into the radiography technology program.
-Violations which appear on the criminal background check may result in denied access to clinical
+- A criminal background check will be required upon acceptance.
+Violations may result in denied access to clinical

 sites and therefore inability to complete the program.
 For questions regarding specific violations, please contact